 Pumpkin is such a versatile ingredient.
 It’s great for both savory and sweet dishes alike.
 Much like applesauce, it can be used as a substitute for a portion of the fat (ie. butter/oil/etc.) in a recipe.
 It adds moisture and a warm flavor, especially when paired with autumn spices such as cinnamon or nutmeg.

 Canned Pumpkin Puree

-This dairy-free baked donut recipe calls for canned pumpkin.
+This dairy-free and gluten-free baked pumpkin donut recipe calls for canned pumpkin.
 I love the ease of it.
 Can opener and voila…you’ve got yourself some ready-to-go pumpkin puree.
 If you have a pumpkin, feel free to go that extra step and make your own puree.
 I also used premade storebought pumpkin pie spice for again, ease.
 Plus I like to add it to my oatmeal every so often.

 Baked Donut Recipes

 If you’re a donut fan, I bet you’d go crazy for my other donut recipes:

 Preheat oven to 350 degrees and spray 2 donut pans with non-stick cooking spray.